mvelinder/ped_draw/README.md

 # ped_draw
-Simple pedigree drawing with Graphviz
+Easy pedigree drawing with Graphviz

 ## Purpose
 A super simple, Python only, way to draw pedigrees with Graphviz